sass/sass/proposal/color-4-new-formats.md

 existing, well-supported color format.

-While `hwb()` is defined in the sRGB space, with simple conversion, `lab()` & `lch()` colors are defined in a device-indipendant and *perceptually uniform* CIE space, much larger than the avialable sRGB gamut.
+While `hwb()` is defined in the sRGB space, with simple conversion, `lab()` & `lch()` colors are defined in a device-independant and *perceptually uniform* CIE space, much larger than the available sRGB gamut.
 That uniformity is useful for programmatic color manipulation and consistent contrast ratios, but careful conversions between CIElab and sRGB will be required.